 How Can I Defend Against Prostitution Charges?

 A prosecutor is required to prove all of the charges against a defendant “beyond a reasonable doubt.”
 This high standard of proof often makes it difficult for the state to prove its case in court.
-As a result, a savvy legal professional may be able to utilize many strategies to help reduce the charges or dismiss them altogether.
+As a result, a savvy prostitution lawyer may be able to utilize many strategies to help reduce the charges or dismiss them altogether.
 Some examples of common defenses include:

 - Filing a suppression motion to exclude unconstitutionally collected evidence